 Open: Mon-Fri 9.30am- 4pm, Sat 9am-4pm; Kent View, Kendal; @watersidekendal.

-Other places to eat in the Laken District
+Other places to eat vegan food in the Lake District

-Two other eateries worth visiting when in the Lakes are Gandhi’s Café in Ambleside – which sells the likes of all-day breakfasts, soups, sandwiches, cakes and meals – and Chesters by the River.
+Another eatery worth visiting when in the Lakes is Chesters by the River.
 A modern café with a riverside deck, it sells, among others, wood-fired pizzas and classic cakes.

 * Depending on lockdowns and tier systems, these restaurants may be shut, serving only a takeaway service or restricted service.
 Please check the websites and social media pages before you visit.
 Plus only travel anywhere when it is safe and permitted to do so!